Arrogance (band): History

-Robert Kirkland and Don Dixon started singing and making music together in an Aycock dorm room at the University of North Carolina, Chapel Hill, in the fall of 1969.
-It sounded pretty good so, along with Robert's roommate, Mike Greer, and a drummer from East Carolina University, Jimmy Glasgow, they formed a band and began playing.
-The first sets included an interesting mix of covers from artists like The Beatles, Black Sabbath, Muddy Waters, Cream and Mountain.
+Arrogance began in a dorm room at the University of North Carolina at Chapel Hill when Don Dixon and Robert Kirkland began singing together in 1969.
+Robert's roommate, Mike Greer, and a drummer from East Carolina University, Jimmy Glasgow, helped form the band.
+The first sets included a mix of covers from The Beatles, Black Sabbath, Muddy Waters, Cream and Mountain.
 They dubbed the group Arrogance, a concept of Dixon's referring to their reputation of upstaging other bands.
 A few months later at Crescent City Studios in Greensboro, the band made its first recording—a 45-rpm single of two original tunes, “Black Death” and “An Estimation”, that was released in the summer.
-This rare recording has since become a collector's item.